yunajiang-world/yunajiang-world.github.io/_pages/about.md

   - /about.html
 ---

-I’m an assistant professor appointed by the president at Nanjing University of Posts and Telecommunications (NJUPT).
+I’m an associate professor at Nanjing University of Posts and Telecommunications (NJUPT).
 I received the Ph.D. degree from Huazhong University of Science and Technology, Wuhan, China, in 2023 (Supervisor: Prof. Xiaohu Ge).
 I was a Visiting Ph.D.
 Student with the School of Computer Science and Engineering from 2021 to 2022, Nanyang Technological University, Singapore (Supervisor: Prof. Dusit Niyato).

 My research interests include immersive communication, edge computing and wireless network resource allocation.
 I develop communication and computing resources scheduling optimization theory for immersive virtual-real interactions.
 The citation of my Google Scholar exceeds 612.
 One journal paper published on IEEE Transactions on Vehicular Technology is selected as the ESI Highly Cited Paper.